Print

 Instructions

-1. Wash the eggplant and zucchini and cut off the ends.
-Leave the skin on.
+1. Wash the eggplant and zucchini and trim off the ends but leave the skin on.
 Cut them into 1-inch cubes.
 There should be about nine cups of eggplant cubes and six cups of zucchini.
+(For directions on how to slice eggplant into cubes, refer to photos in the post)

-2. Peel the onions and cut into half-inch dice.
+2. Peel onions and cut into half-inch dice.
 There should be about one and one-half cups.

-4. Heat the olive oil over high heat in a large heavy casserole or Dutch oven with a lid.
-Add the eggplant and zucchini.
-Sprinkle with a bit of salt and pepper.
-Cook, stirring often, until the vegetables start to brown, about five minutes.
+4. Add oil to a large heavy lidded pot or dutch oven and set the pot on the stove over high heat.
+When the oil is hot, add the eggplant and zucchini.
+Sprinkle with a pinch of salt and a few grinds of pepper.
+Cook, stirring often, until the vegetables soften and start to brown, about five minutes.

 Notes